rweigel/phys260/Current_and_Resistance/Current_and_Resistance.md

 ## Ohm's Law

 If an electric field exists in a wire (by, for example, connecting its ends to a battery), the charges will accelerate until they collide with another particle and decelerate (collisions resist the flow).
-The net result will be current -- a flow of charges with an average drift velocity.
+The net result will be current -- a flow of charges with an average drift speed.
 Experimentally, it has been shown that in many materials, the electric field is proportional to the current density:

 $$E = \rho J$$